WHY USE AIR AMPLIFICATION PRODUCTS WITH STATIC CONTROL?

 - Strong static bars and “pins” – when choosing an ionizer the static bar should be rugged enough for a factory environment.
 There is an entire technology based on static “pin” design as the pins produce the “ions”.
 If the pin is easily bent or damaged, it signals a possible short ionizer life (and cost).

 - 7 KV or higher Power Supply – all ionizers require a high voltage power supply to operate.
 It has been well documented for some time that a power supply 7 KV or higher is better than lower voltage units (commonly 5 KV) because they simply last longer.
 The connection between the power supply to the ionizer is a high voltage cable and power is lost in the cable.
-An ionizer needs 3.6 KV to work.
-So there is a limit on cable length due to power transmission loss and a more powerful power supply is only sensible especially for longer cable connections.
 In addition, the power supply transformer will weaken over time.
 A 7 KV power supply will last longer, and that means lower replacement cost.

 - Safety – the ionizers used by Nex Flow™ have a special connector used to connect to the power supply to prevent personal contact (and shocks) by accidentally disconnecting when the power supply is on.